ramon-luis/jumble-jam/README.md

 ## Acknowledgments

-* Thanks to Andrew Binkowski at University of Chicago for teaching me all about iOS
+* Thanks to Andrew Binkowski at University of Chicago